SOUTHERN PARTNERS FUND

 Democratic Philanthropy in Action

 SPF’s board determined it was critical to prioritize census and redistricting organizing in 2019 and 2020 grantmaking and trainings.
 In 2019, census grants and trainings focused on ensuring as many people as possible who live in hard to count rural areas, mostly people of color, were counted.
-Following the Census work carried out in late 2019 and 2020, SPF has fully shifted towards redistricting organizing to help every community, regardless of race or economic status, get a seat at the table.
+Following the Census work carried out in late 2019 and 2020, SPF has now fully shifted towards redistricting organizing for remainder of 2021 to help every community, regardless of race or economic status, get a seat at the table.

 SPF's Lead Initiative for 2021 – Redistricting Organizing and Trainings

 SPF trainings and webinars assist organizations in learning HOW to integrate redistricting work into the work they are doing in three major initiatives.
-The next training webinar will be held on September 15th, 2021.
-To register, please click register, below.

 SPF's Major Initiatives